fkorsa/PracticalGuideToSoftwareDevelopment/README.md

 The purpose of this book is to help you become a professional software developer, when your skills belong mainly to the programming and computer science fields.

 # Disclaimer
-* This book is full of opinions.
-You may disagree with them; keep in mind that I am merely sharing them with you, I am in no way forcing you to think the same way as I do.
+* This book contains opinions about software development that are based on my personal experience.
+You may disagree with them now or in the future; but even in that case, I think you will get something positive out of it.
 * I am not a web developer.
 It follows that most of my advice and explanations are not relevant for people in that field.
 If you are a web developer and you still want to read this book, keep that in mind.
 * This book is still being written.
 There are missing pieces and *badly* **formatted** *__text__*.